Updating the database of the Illinois Compiled Statutes (ILCS) is an ongoing process.

 judgment in amounts as hereinafter stated, and shall also suspend the

-registration certificate, license plates and registration
+registration certificate, license plates or digital license plates, and registration

-sticker of the judgment debtor's motor vehicle involved in the crash as indicated in the authenticated report.
+sticker or digital registration sticker of the judgment debtor's motor vehicle involved in the crash as indicated in the authenticated report.

 (b) The term "judgment" shall mean: A final judgment of any court of